bbauska/W3Cx-4of5-thru-May-2024/README.md

 you'll translate, as appropriate; but if you seek definitions or use the word in web-searches, then the English spelling will help!

-### Internal CSS does not apply outside the template/shadow DOM
+<h4>Internal CSS does not apply outside the template/shadow DOM</h4>

 The CSS inside the template will not affect any other H1 elements on the page.
 This CSS rule (*lines 2-4* in the HTML part) will only apply to